hipc-book/hipc-book.github.io/_practicals/5-off-node_parallelism.md

 _**Figure 1:** The spatial grid for calculating the result of the heat equation._
 {: style="color:gray; font-size: 90%; text-align: center;" }

-The region is covered with a grid of M by N nodes, and an M by N array W is used to record the temperature.
+The region is covered with a grid of M by N cells, and an M by N array W is used to record the temperature.

 The steady state solution to the discrete heat equation satisfies the following condition at an interior grid point:

 $$
 W_{Central} = \frac{W_{North} + W_{East} + W_{South} + W_{West}}{4}
 $$